 Invest in a good 2nd hand bike and save the monthly fare for public transportation.
 Besides that, you can also save some money by switching the gym for outside exercise; if the weather allows, of course!

 If you decide not to buy a bike, you should check for renting options in your city/country.
 For occasional trips, it will be cheaper than a Uber, for sure!

 As you start your induction week at university, your professors might tell you to purchase textbooks that are supposed to be essential for your class.
 However, such books can cost around £80-£100, or even up to £150 in the most extreme cases.

 They are not only expensive but they are also not as essential as you might assume.
 When you eventually write your essays, you can research sources online or go to the library to find books from your reading list.
 You simply don’t need to buy the main textbook to receive good grades.

 Eating in restaurants is, overall, expensive.
 Even if you chose economic options, buying groceries and cooking at home will certainly be cheaper.

 The best scenario is if you decide to cook with your housemates and share expenses.
 You can even set different days for each one to cook!
 Believe us, some of the best friendships are fostered around a cooking pan and delicious (or edible) meals!

 Overall, there are different ways to save money as a student.
 The tips provided here are more general and apply to all students but managing your finances can also be personalized to fit your habits.

 For instance, if you can’t resist buying drinks on a night out, you can leave your debit card at home and only carry the minimum amount you need in cash.
-Just try to think what your irrational purchasing habits are and apply small changes to alter that behaviour.
-You would be surprised how much you learn about yourself
+Just try to think about your irrational purchasing habits and apply small changes to alter that behaviour.
+You would be surprised how much you learn about yourself…